 Obtaining Your Visa

-No matter where you are in the application process, we encourage you to contact Carmella DiMartino, the International Student Services Coordinator at Rosemont College.
-Her email is firstname.lastname@example.org, and her extension is x2955.
+No matter where you are in the application process, we encourage you to contact James Yarrish.
+His email is firstname.lastname@example.org, and his extension is x4111.

 Once you are accepted and have paid your tuition deposit, you will need to arrange for your entry into the United States by obtaining the appropriate visa from a U.S. embassy or consulate near you.
 We will send the student visa application (Form I-20) to you with instructions on obtaining your F-1 student visa after we have received official certification of finances.